Connect

 Policies and Practices

-Healthy Places by Design's organizational policies and practices provide a foundation for modeling the strategies, interventions, and behaviors we seek to improve in the communities with which we work.
+Healthy Places by Design's organizational practices provide a foundation for modeling the strategies, interventions, and behaviors we seek to improve in the communities with which we work.

 • We choose vendors and meeting sites that offer accessible options for routine physical activity and healthy eating.